LiteraturePro/Cartoonize/README.md

 > Convert images and videos into a cartoon!

-The webapp is deployed Zeet.co here - https://cartoonize.zeet.app/cartoonize

-The webapp is deployed Heroku here - https://cartoonize-hk.herokuapp.com/
+The webapp is deployed Zeet.co here - https://cartoonize.zeet.app/cartoonize .The webapp is deployed Heroku here - https://cartoonize-hk.herokuapp.com/

 ---

 ## Contents